floitsch/dart-irc-codelab/codelab.md

 returned Iterable requests a new item, the VM advances in the state machine until it encounters another `yield`.

-Note: this implementation is inefficient, since it calls `finishSentence` with the same prefix over and over again.
-A more efficient solution would do the prefix computation once, end then call `generateSentenceStartingWith` directly.

-To illustrate how this can be used, let's modify the `finish` command to filter sentences that are longer than 120 characters.
+To illustrate how the resulting Iterable can be used, let's modify the `finish` command to filter sentences that are longer than 120 characters.

 ```dart
 default: